bradclement/wordler/README.md

 Some preliminary code is there for optimizing for the fewest guesses.
 It doesn't work yet, and the part that needs work is labeled with "HERE!"

+The policy search is currently restricted to the 2315 common 5-letter words.
+The "wordle_herrings.txt" file includes 10,000+ different 5-letter words that the wordle game accepts but will never be the correct answer.
+The code can be configured to guess using the additional herrings, but that hasn't been tried and will likely have bugs.